qutip/qutip/README.md

 [![Powered by NumFOCUS](https://img.shields.io/badge/powered%20by-NumFOCUS-orange.svg?style=flat&colorA=E1523D&colorB=007D8A)](https://numfocus.org)

 We are proud to be affiliated with [Unitary Fund](https://unitary.fund) and [numFOCUS](https://numfocus.org).

-QuTiP development is supported by [Nori's lab](https://dml.riken.jp/) at RIKEN, by the University of Sherbrooke, and by Aberystwyth University, [among other supporting organizations](https://qutip.org/#supporting-organizations).
+[Nori's lab](https://dml.riken.jp/) at RIKEN and [Blais' lab](https://www.physique.usherbrooke.ca/blais/) at the University of Sherbrooke have been providing developers to work on QuTiP.

+We also thank Google for supporting us by financing GSoC student to work on the QuTiP as well as [other supporting organizations](https://qutip.org/#supporting-organizations) that have been supporting QuTiP over the years.

 Installation